routechoices/.github/profile/README.md

 ![screenshot](https://cdn.rphlo.com/routechoices-screenshot.png)

-The Routechoices github organisation holds the repositories for a complete live GPS tracking solution aimed at orienteering clubs and other outdoor sports club for their events.
+The Routechoices Github organisation holds the repositories for a complete live GPS tracking solution that is aimed at orienteering clubs and other outdoor sports club for their events.

 The project is accessible at [routechoices.com](https://www.routechoices.com) for all for free.
-It is running on a virtual private server hosted in Finland.
+Its server is hosted in Finland.

 The source code is under GPLv3 license.